How to Choose the Right Scale for a Custom Statue

 Scale is not just height in centimeters.
 It is how big the statue feels in real life.

-A 25 cm figurine feels like a collectible.
+A 25 cm figurine feels like a Table top Gift

-A 70 cm piece feels like a display.
+A 70 cm piece feels like a Statement display.

 A 120 cm figure feels like a presence.